These toxic beauty treatments are pretty popular, but should be minimised…or even totally avoided!

 The ancient Greeks valued blonde hair, so women would lighten theirs with plant extracts.
 Oh, and arsenic!
 During the rein of Elizabeth I and beyond, pale complexions were considered so sexy, men and women alike would powder themselves with thick layers of pulverised bone and talc.
 And lead, leading to – surprise – lead poisoning.
 This often made the teeth turn black or fall out (as Elizabeth’s did), or killed the fashion victim outright.

 But have we come a long way from that?
+Nope.
 Far from it.
-We live in an age of silicone implants, plastic surgery, hair, nail and eyelash extensions and myriad high tech ‘treatments’ involving anything from chemical formulations to lasers and radiofrequency.
-The point has come where we must be more aware of the potential dangers of our beauty habits, and ask ourselves what we’re willing to sacrifice in our attempts to restore what age has stolen.
+We live in an age of silicone implants, plastic surgery, hair, nail and eyelash extensions.
+Not to mention myriad high tech ‘treatments’ involving anything from chemical formulations to lasers and radio frequency.
+The point has come where we must be more aware of the potential dangers of our favourite toxic beauty treatments, and ask ourselves what we’re willing to sacrifice in our attempts to restore what age has stolen.

 Here’s a list of what we think are some of the most toxic beauty treatments most of us do.

 1. Tooth Whitening

 With age, adult teeth darken as mineral structure changes.
-Add in stains from everyday wear-and-tear, and the fact that the effects of a single whitening treatment might not last a week, and it’s almost understandable how some people could get addicted to bleaching–especially quick-fix whitening strips.
-But whiten too much and excess bleach can erode the tooth’s protective enamel.
-Once it’s damaged, the tooth is extremely vulnerable to stains, and will in fact turn yellow.
+Add in stains from everyday wear-and-tear, and the fact that the effects of a single whitening treatment might not last a week.
+So it’s almost understandable how some people could get addicted to bleaching.
+Especially those quick-fix whitening strips.
+But whiten too much, and excess bleach can erode the tooth’s protective enamel.
+And once it’s damaged, the tooth is extremely vulnerable to stains, and will in fact turn yellow.
 The teeth also become more brittle and sensitive.